 Interest expense on lease liabilities results from the application of IFRS 16.
-These debts are detailed in Note 8.19.
-The decrease in interest income and expenses on held-for-trading financial assets is mainly due to foreign exchange derivatives.
-The decrease in the net margin on these products is offset by the increase in the net results shown in Note 9.4
+These debts are detailed in Note 8.20.

+The increase in interest income and expenses on held-for-trading financial assets is mainly due to foreign exchange derivatives.